mariadb-edwardstoever/mariadb_easy_benchmark/README.md

 +------+----------+---------------------+---------------------+------------------+----------------+
 2 rows in set (0.002 sec)
 ```
 We can see that the master was flooded with 30,898 changes based on gtid_slave_pos.
-We can also see that the slave fell behind the master by 17 seconds.
+We can also see that during the benchmark, the slave fell behind the master by 17 seconds.

 ## Providing Results to Mariadb Support